 Items that sell after having incurred a long-term storage fee are not eligible for a refund of that fee.

-Set up automated removals: Inventory designated for removal based on your automated long-term storage fee removal settings as of 15th of each month will not be subject to long-term storage fees.
+Set up automated removals: If you set up automated removals by the 15th of each month for inventory that is subject to long-term storage fees, that inventory won’t be charged long-term storage fees.
 To set up automated removals, go to the Settings menu in Seller Central and click Fulfillment by Amazon.

-You can enable removal of all inventory subject to long-term storage fees or select a price range to determine which items are removed.
-You can also keep inventory priced above a certain amount in the fulfillment center and pay the long-term storage fees for those items only, and have the rest returned to you or disposed of.
+You can enable removal of all inventory subject to long-term storage fees or select a price range to determine which items are to be removed.
+You can also keep inventory that is priced above a certain amount in the fulfillment center, pay the long-term storage fees for those items only, and have the remaining items returned to you or disposed of.
 Standard removal fees apply.
 For more information, see Remove inventory automatically.

-Any items that you don’t remove and that are in sellable condition will continue to be available for sale and will be eligible for Amazon Prime and free shipping.
+Any unremoved items that are in sellable condition will continue to be available for sale and will be eligible for Amazon Prime and free shipping.

-If you choose to remove units of an ASIN that would be subject to long-term storage fees at the next inventory cleanup date, you won't be able to send us more units of that ASIN for three months after that date, unless your FBA inventory of that product falls below our projection of its sales for the next eight weeks.
+If you remove units of an ASIN that would be subject to long-term storage fees at the next inventory cleanup date, you won't be able to send us more units of that ASIN for three months after that date.
+The exception is your inventory of that ASIN falls below our projection of its sales for the next eight weeks.

 Three months after the inventory cleanup date: Restrictions based on removals are lifted at this point.
-For example, if you remove inventory before the February 15 inventory cleanup — between January 16 and 11:59 p.m.
+For example, if you remove inventory before the February 15 inventory cleanup—between January 16 and 11:59 p.m.
 (PT) on February 14 — you’ll be able to send more units of that ASIN to fulfillment centers starting on May 15 (unless your ability to send units of that ASIN has been restricted for another reason).
+For example, if you remove inventory before the September 15 inventory cleanup — between August 16 and 11:59 p.m.
+(PT) on September 14 — you’ll be able to send more units of that ASIN to fulfillment centers starting on December 15 (unless your ability to send units of that ASIN has been restricted for another reason).

 Inventory level falls below sales projection: We base our projection of your sales of an ASIN for the next eight weeks on your average sales rate for that ASIN during the preceding 90 days.
 At any point that your inventory level for that ASIN falls below eight weeks of cover, the removal-based restriction is lifted and you can send more units to fulfillment centers.

-Your inventory utilization for that ASIN may not exceed the preceding 90 days of sales — approximately 13 weeks of cover.
+Your inventory utilization for that ASIN may not exceed the preceding 90 days of sales, or about 13 weeks of cover.
 Inventory utilization is your in-stock inventory plus any inventory on its way to a fulfillment center, from creation of a shipment order to receiving at the fulfillment center.

-For example, the ASIN you removed sold 180 units in the preceding 90 days.
-Based on that, our projection of your sales for the next eight weeks is 112 units calculated as: 180/90 (avg. sold per day) x 7 (days) x 8 (weeks).
+As an example, if the ASIN you removed sold 180 units in the preceding 90 days, we would project your sales for the next eight weeks as 112 units based on this calculation: 180/90 (units sold/day) x 7 (days/week) x 8 (weeks).

-Since your total inventory utilization may not exceed 90 days of sales — in this case, 180 units — if your inventory utilization fell to 111 units, you could send in up to 69 units to the fulfillment center (180 - 111 = 69).
+If your inventory utilization fell below projected sales (112), you could send more units of that ASIN to an Amazon fulfillment center, up to the number sold in the previous 90 days (180).
+That is, if your inventory utilization fell to 111 units, you could send up to 69 more units to the fulfillment center (180 - 111 = 69).

 The table below provides more examples of how much new inventory you can send to fulfillment centers after you’ve removed items subject to long-term storage fees.